LinusHeu/arduino-pico/docs/fs.rst

 Fills `FSInfo structure <#filesystem-information-structure>`__ with information about the file system.
 Returns ``true`` if successful, ``false`` otherwise.
-Because this cannot report information about filesystemd greater than 4MB, don't use it in new code.
+Because this cannot report information about filesystems greater than 4MB, don't use it in new code.
 Use ``info64`` instead which uses 64-bit fields for filesystem sizes.

 Filesystem information structure